claha/smart-home/README.md

 Add OpenWeatherMap and name it `Home`, i.e. there should be an entity called `weather.home`, use the mode `onecall_daily` and set the language to `se`.

+#### MQTT

+Add MQTT integration with default settings and connect it to mosquitto.

 ### Resources

 Currently the main UI is handled automatically by homeassistant.
 In this mode extra